marcelrienks/PieceOfCake.Web-Services-Data/README.md

 ## NOTES: ##
 ### Migration ###
-The migration commands to run from the 'Package Manager Console'
+The migration commands to run from the 'Package Manager Console'.

 **Enable-Migrations**
-This will enable migrations to be used
+This will enable migrations to be used.

 **Add-Migration**
 This will scaffold the next migration based on changes you have made to your model.
 Or this will create the initial migration if run for the first time.

 **Update-Database**
 This will apply any pending changes to and or create the database.

 ## ERRORS: ##
 ### cannot attach the file as database  ###
-Ensure the Data Connection is deleted in 'Server Explorer' in VS2012 Ensure Database is deleted in all versions of localdb from 'SQL Server Object Explorer' in VS2012 Ensure the database is not attached in SqlExpress
+Ensure the Data Connection is deleted in 'Server Explorer' in VS2012.
+Ensure Database is deleted in all versions of localdb from 'SQL Server Object Explorer' in VS2012.
+Ensure the database is not attached in SqlExpress.

 If this does not solve the issue, open the "Developer Command Propmpt for VisualStudio" under your start/programs menu.
 Run the following commands: